Turtl3God7/Python-Distance-Calculator/README.md

 # Hey there!

 Thank You whoever you are for using my program!
 This code was started in January 2024.
-Originally I thought that this was a fun project and I hope that the work I have put in becomes great!
+Originally, I thought that this was a fun project, and I hope that the work I have put in becomes great!
 Originally I wanted it to be some sort of Knock Off Google Maps but using a graph.
 This is my first time creating code for others, and I would love it if you guys give criticism.